nodecosmos/nodecosmos_server/doc/Scylla.md

 On dedicated monitoring node we need to install `Scylla Manager`.

-###### ⚠️ Scylla manager has its own scylladb.
-Its important to separate that node from the cluster on the main nodes.
+###### ⚠️ Scylla manager has its own database.
+It's important to separate that node from the cluster on the main nodes.

 ##### Scylla Manager Config: